 What is the benefit of the Consular Report of Birth Abroad?

-One of the most important things to keep in mind is that if you have a child while on an international trip, you need to report that birth as quickly as possible.
-In order to obtain a Consular Report of Birth Abroad through the appropriate channels, there are a number of important things you will have to keep in mind:
+One of the most important things to remember is that if you have a child while on an international trip, you need to report that birth as quickly as possible.
+To obtain a Consular Report of Birth Abroad through the appropriate channels, there are a number of important things you will have to keep in mind: